Ali Gaye: Professional career

-Houston Texans
+Houston Texans (first stint)

 Gaye was signed by the Houston Texans as an undrafted free agent on May 12, 2023.
-He was waived on August 29, 2023 and re-signed to the practice squad.
-He signed a reserve/future contract on January 22, 2024.
-He was waived on August 27.
+He was waived by Houston on August 29, and was re-signed to the team's practice squad.
+Gaye signed a reserve/future contract with the Texans on January 22, 2024.
+He was waived by Houston on August 27.

 Tennessee Titans

 Gaye was claimed off waivers by the Tennessee Titans on August 28, 2024, and made the team's final roster as a rotational outside linebacker for the 2024 season.
 Gaye made his professional debut on special teams during Week 2's game against the New York Jets.
 He made his first career sack against C. J. Stroud during a Week 12 road win against the Houston Texans.
 He played 15 games during the 2024 season, finishing his rookie year with eight tackles (seven solo).

 On August 26, 2025, Gaye was waived by the Titans as part of final roster cuts and re-signed to the practice squad the next day.
 On October 14, he was promoted to the active roster.
+On October 28, Gaye was placed on injured reserve due to a knee injury suffered in Week 8 against the Indianapolis Colts.
+He was activated on January 3, 2026, ahead of the team's season finale against the Jacksonville Jaguars.

+On April 30, 2026, Gaye was waived by the Titans.

+Houston Texans (second stint)

+On May 1, 2026, Gaye was claimed off of waivers by the Houston Texans.
+He was placed on injured reserve on August 30.